saluinas/Tableau-ClaudeAI-Skills/README.md

 Skills are Markdown instruction files that teach Claude your personal standards, preferences, and patterns — so you don't explain yourself every single session.

-You load a skill at the start of a conversation and Claude immediately knows how you work:
+You load a skill by downloading the `.md` file and attaching it to a claude.ai conversation alongside your request — Claude reads it and immediately knows how you work.

-> *"I'm going to give you a skill to follow for this conversation."* → paste the skill → start working.

 Skills work in **claude.ai chat** (web or mobile — free account supported) and in **Claude Code** (Anthropic's developer terminal tool, paid plan required).
 The Color Palette skill in particular is optimised for claude.ai chat, where the visual artifact panel renders the palette in full.